-The Project is expected to generate environmental and human health benefits related to the following outcomes:
+Specifically, the Project is expected to generate environmental and human health benefits related to the following outcomes:

-- Provide first-time access to wastewater collection services for 506 existing homes, including the installation of household connections; - Prevent the risk of groundwater contamination by decommissioning 506 on-site wastewater disposal systems; - Eliminate discharges of 275,000 GPD of untreated or inadequately treated wastewater from residential, commercial and industrial sources.
+- Provide first-time access to wastewater collection services for 506 existing homes, including the installation of household connections; - Prevent the risk of groundwater contamination by decommissioning 506 on-site wastewater disposal systems; and - Eliminate discharges of 275,000 gpd of untreated or inadequately treated wastewater from residential, commercial and industrial sources.

 To enhance the benefits of the Project, planning and final design considered all reasonable applications of green building practices, as defined by the EPA Border Water Infrastructure Program.
-While the use of on-site systems was not appropriate, most of the wastewater collection infrastructure will be a gravity flow system.
-The lift station will be equipped with high efficiency pumps and the use of an existing WWTP eliminates the need to increase the use of energy and other resources for treatment operations.
+Most of the wastewater collection infrastructure will be a gravity flow system. and the lift station will be equipped with high efficiency pumps.
+Moreover, by using an existing WWTP, there is no need to increase the use of energy and other resources for treatment operations.